 If the sale comes with a number of complications, there may be extra conveyancing-related costs to bear in mind.

-With such huge variations, shopping around for the best conveyancer can seem confusing.
+With so many firms out there, shopping around for the best conveyancer may seem confusing.

 Ultimately, what you end up paying is often based on:

 - Whether you’re using a conveyancing solicitor or licenced conveyancer.
 The latter is generally cheaper;

 - If you’re using an online conveyancer.
 Although these firms generally charge less, they have been known to offer inferior service levels;

 - How expensive and where your house is.
 Generally, buyers and sellers of larger properties in more affluent areas would pay more;

 - Where in the country the conveyancer is based.
 Typically, the further north you go, the cheaper the fees are;

 - The complexity of the sale and if it forms part of a chain;

 - If you’re buying or selling a leasehold property.
 The charges will be higher due to the extra checks required;